On the First Order Cohomology of Infinite--Dimensional Unitary Groups: Introduction

-Interest in the first order cohomology of Lie groups has grown in the last decades since it is related to recent mathematical problems occurring in a wide range of mathematical disciplines such as geometric group theory, unitary representations, ergodic theory, stochastic processes and theoretical physics.
+Interest in the first order cohomology of Lie groups has grown in the last decades since it is related to mathematical problems occurring in a wide range of mathematical disciplines such as geometric group theory, unitary representations, ergodic theory, stochastic processes and theoretical physics.
+Its motivation comes from the construction of irreducible unitary representations in Fock spaces (cf. \cite{Is96}, \cite{PS72}), the study of unitary representations of mapping groups/current groups (cf. \cite{Is96}, \cite{PS72}, \cite{Ar69}, \cite{A-T93}), the classification theory of negative definite functions (cf. \cite{FH74}), L\'evy processes and infinitely divisible probability distributions (cf. \cite{PS72}) and continuous tensor products of unitary representations (cf. \cite{PS72b}, \cite{St69}, \cite{Gui72}).
 The study of group cohomology spaces was notably propagated in the 1970s due to influential papers by J.P.
 Serre.
 One of the key results developed during that decade was the Delorme--Guichardet Theorem which states that, for a $\sigma$-compact locally compact group $G$, the following are equivalent (cf. \cite[Thm.
 2.12.4, Prop.
-2.2.10]{BHV08}): \aufzaehlung{ \item[Property (T):] There exists a compact subset $K\subseteq G$ and some positive constant $\eps >0$ such that every continuous unitary representation $(\pi,\SH)$, for which there exists a unit vector $v\in\SH$ such that $\sup_{g\in K}\mynorm{\pi(g)v-v}{} < \eps$, has a non-trivial $G$-fixed vector, i.e. $\SH^G \neq \{0\}$. \item[Property (FH):] $H^1(G,\pi,\SH) ={0}$ for every continuous orthogonal representation $(\pi,\SH)$ of $G$. } Outside geometric group theory, the study of the first order group cohomology has been motivated by the construction of irreducible unitary representations in Fock spaces (cf. \cite{Is96}, \cite{PS72}), the study of unitary representations of mapping groups/current groups (cf. \cite{Is96}, \cite{PS72}, \cite{Ar69}, \cite{A-T93}), the classification theory of negative definite functions (cf. \cite{FH74}), L\'evy processes and infinitely divisible probability distributions (cf. \cite{PS72}) and continuous tensor products of unitary representations (cf. \cite{PS72b}, \cite{St69}, \cite{Gui72}). \\
+2.2.10]{BHV08}): \aufzaehlung{ \item[Property (T):] There exists a compact subset $K\subseteq G$ and some positive constant $\eps >0$ such that every continuous unitary representation $(\pi,\SH)$, for which there exists a unit vector $v\in\SH$ such that $\sup_{g\in K}\mynorm{\pi(g)v-v}{} < \eps$, has a non-trivial $G$-fixed vector, i.e. $\SH^G \neq \{0\}$. \item[Property (FH):] $H^1(G,\pi,\SH) ={0}$ for every continuous orthogonal representation $(\pi,\SH)$ of $G$. } More precisely, the implication $(T)\Longrightarrow (FH)$ holds for arbitrary topological groups whereas the $\sigma$-compactness is necessary for the converse implication (cf. \cite[Remark 2.12.5]{BHV08}).\\